cedric-cnam/WSVPA/FoSSaCS/response.md

-We would like to thank the reviewers for their careful reading of the paper and their remarks, and in particular the suggestion of reviewer 2 to consider the related model of Cost Register Automata.
+We would like to thank the reviewers for their careful reading of the paper and for their remarks, in particular the suggestion of reviewer 2 to consider the related model of Cost Register Automata.

 Regarding the two first comments in review 1, presented as "major problems in the proof of Prop.3", they are actually simple typos: